 There are a couple of ways you can handle online payments.
-Some people suggest getting Visa gift cards but I rarely find an online merchant that will take them.
+Some people suggest getting Visa gift cards, but I rarely find an online merchant that will take them.
 So, I don’t recommend this.

 There are many different options for cash envelopes.
 I used a dollar store coupon organizer for years.
-It held up really well surprisingly.
-Once I had my fully funded emergency fund, I ordered a custom cloth envelope wallet from Etsy.
+It held up really well, surprisingly.
+Once I had my fully-funded emergency fund, I ordered a custom cloth envelope wallet from Etsy.

 There are paper envelopes you can order straight from Dave Ramsey.
 You can also print off free templates from Pinterest.
 I have also used plastic pencil binder holders and manilla envelopes.

 There are even envelopes that have coupon dividers that are perfect for cash envelopes.
 It doesn’t have to be a literal envelope.

-There are some alternatives to cash envelopes but remember that cash will help save you money overall.
+There are some alternatives to cash envelopes, but remember that cash will help save you money overall.

 You could also keep track of categories in a spreadsheet.
 This is more work but if that works for you, then it works.

-What I use
+What I Use

-Summary: Dave Ramsey Envelope System
+Dave Ramsey’s Envelope System — Final Thoughts

 The important thing to remember is to keep trying.
 Don’t give up because you failed one month.
-It takes up to 3 months to build new habits.
+It takes up to three months to build new habits.
 Give yourself some time and keep going.